Eat These 6 Foods During Your Period to Feel So Much Better

 Load up on calcium

 Calcium may be a girl’s BFF during her period.
 Research in Obstetrics & Gynecology Science suggests the bone-boosting mineral may reduce bloating and water retention and soothe PMS-related mood changes.
 Found in: dairy products like milk, yogurt, and cheese as well as certain plant-based sources, including almonds, bok choy, broccoli, and leafy greens, according to the National Osteoporosis Foundation.
+Here’s how to tell if you have the period flu.

 Focus on fiber